 Is The Mortgage Insurance Premium Subject to PST?

-While the insurance cost itself is usually rolled into your mortgage payments, if you live in Manitoba, Ontario, or Quebec, the provincial taxes on that insurance premium are due separately upon closing the property.
-This can be a real surprise at a time when money is already likely to be tight.
+While your mortgage payments usually include the insurance cost, the provincial taxes on that insurance premium are due separately upon closing the property if you live in Manitoba, Ontario, or Quebec.
+These taxes can be a real surprise at a time when money is already likely to be tight after closing costs.
 For example, if you purchase a home for $500,000 and make a 10% down payment, a $14,000 insurance premium will be added to your mortgage.
-Then, if you live in Ontario where PST is 8%, a further $1,120 will be due before you get the keys to your new home.
+Then, if you live in Ontario, where PST is 8%, a further $1,120 will be due before you get the keys to your new home.

 Are There Any Government Incentives If I Pay an MDI Premium?

 A 10% premium refund may be available when CMHC Mortgage Loan Insurance is used to finance an Energy-Efficient Home.
 All three mortgage insurers have such programs.
-Many home buyers are unaware of this and fail to make a claim.
+Unfortunately, many home buyers are unaware of this and fail to make a claim.

 Will My Mortgage Get Lower Interest Rates If It Is Hi-Ratio?